 4. Adopt a Kid Policy

-Same goes with kids.
+The same goes for kids.
 If you're asking parents to leave their children at home, be consistent.
 "I recommend an age cutoff, like only children over 14 are invited," says Post.
-Note: Any exception to this rule must be explained to the included parties prior to the big day.
+Note: any exception to this rule must be explained to the included parties prior to the big day.

 5. Remember Reciprocity